 A great thing about GIFs is that they are relatively easy to create.
 You can use existing video that you have and splice it together using a GIF maker such as GIPHY.
 It’s a great opportunity to create something eye-catching and to show an audience via a short presentation how easy your software is to use.

-To help your SaaS grow among stiff competition, you need to find marketing strategies which help you to stand out and draw in the right people.
+To help your SaaS grow among stiff competition, you need to find the best SaaS marketing strategies that help you to stand out and draw in the right people.

 The strategies presented here have been tried by other SaaS and found to work, so there’s a good chance they might prove valuable to your company as well.